Legal Resources

 LEROY AND OTHERS v.
 FRANCE Applications nos.
 32439/19 and 2 others

-Preventive remedy effective in principle for rectifying demeaning detention conditions following an industrial action in prison: applications partly inadmissible.
+Preventive remedy effective in principle for rectifying demeaning detention conditions following an industrial action in prison: applications partly inadmissible (non-exhaustion of domestic remedies).

 Daily body searches by masked Special Security Teams for two to three weeks following an industrial action in prison: no violation of Article 3.